A Possible Hate Crime at the University of Maryland

 “When I look at the information that's contained on that website, suffice it to say that it’s despicable, it shows extreme bias against women, Latinos, persons of Jewish faith, and especially African-Americans,” Mitchell said, adding the FBI’s digital-forensics team would provide technical support.

-The attack is not the first racially linked incident to take place on UMD’s campus in recent months.
+The attack is not the first racially-linked incident to take place on UMD’s campus in recent months.
 A noose was found earlier this month at one of the university’s fraternity houses—an incident the university’s president called “despicable” and one that police are investigating as a hate crime.
 There have also been at least three incidents of white supremacist fliers being posted on campus.